Young mum dies after emergency call mocked

 The woman eventually called another service and was taken to a hospital but died after a heart attack.
 The health minister has ordered an investigation.

-In the three-minute audio, Musenga - in a very weak voice - struggles to describe her pain during her call with the ambulance service (Samu).
+In the three-minute audio, Musenga - in a very weak voice - appeals for help and struggles to describe her pain while speaking with the ambulance service (Samu).

 The operator, apparently in an annoyed voice, replies: "If you don't tell me what's going on, I'll hang up!"

-"I have a lot of pain," the woman replies.
+"I'm in a lot of pain," the woman replies.

-The worker then tells her to call a different service, SOS Médecins, which sends doctors to a residence instead of an ambulance.
-"I can't do it for you," the operator says.
+The worker then tells her to call a doctor, and gives her the number for a different service, SOS Médecins, which sends out doctors instead of an ambulance.

+"Help me, I'm very ill," the woman repeats.
+"I can't help you, I don't know what you've got," answers the operator, giving the other number again, adding: "I can't do it for you."

 The recording also has an exchange between the operator and another staff member making fun of Musenga.

-The woman later called SOS Médecins and, after a five-hour wait, was taken to a hospital.
+The woman eventually managed to call SOS Médecins and, after a five-hour wait, was taken to a hospital by the ambulance service.

-After suffering a heart attack, she was transferred to the intensive care unit but died hours later of "multiple organ failure due to an hemorrhagic shock", according to Le Monde newspaper (in French).
+After suffering a stroke, she was transferred to the intensive care unit but died hours later of "multiple organ failure due to a hemorrhagic shock", according to Le Monde newspaper (in French).

-The case dates back to 27 December but only now it has been widely reported after the audio, obtained by the victim's family, was published by a local website.
+The case dates back to December but only came to light when a recording of the call, obtained by the victim's family, was published by a local website.

+Days after the transcript of the phone-call became known, Strasbourg University Hospitals has said it is provisionally suspending the operator who took the call.

+The hospital said initial inquiries had led it to believe that the "treatment of the call had not conformed to good practice".
+The local prosecutor has opened an investigation.

 Reacting on Tuesday, Health Minister Agnès Buzyn said on Twitter she was "deeply outraged" by the case and requested an investigation from the government agency in charge of health and social affairs, Igas.

 "I would like to assure her family of my full support...
-I promise that her family will get all the information".
+I promise her family will get all the information".

-Strasbourg University Hospitals also announced an administrative investigation "to shed light on the facts reported".

-Speaking to French broadcaster LCI, Musenga's sister, who has not been named, said: "[Naomi] was alone, she said she was going to die, her sheets were soiled, no-one should die in these conditions".
+Naomi Musenga's elder sister, Louange, said the way she had been treated was shocking.
+"She was alone, she said she was going to die, her sheets were filthy, no-one should die in these conditions."

 Describing Musenga as "bright, strong, courageous", she added: "Naomi, as a human being... simply had the right to be rescued, to be cared for.
 This must not happen again."